There’s nothing like a cat to make me fall in love with a place.

 When you’re on holiday, have you noticed that hotels often have a cat roaming around the grounds?
 They help to keep unwelcome creatures away, but they also charm the guests!
 And they’re often family pets, belonging to the hotel owners.
 Here are some cats who did a great job of representing their businesses when I visited.

-The feature pic at the top of this post shows the 3 cuties that used to wander around the grounds of the Corinthia Palace Hotel in Malta*, where my late father and I stayed during our travels together.
+The photo below shows the 3 cuties that used to wander around the grounds of the Corinthia Palace Hotel in Malta*, where my late father and I stayed during our travels together.
 They were very friendly and enjoyed being fussed over by guests.
-So they earned their place in our cat calendar.
+(Spoiler alert: they’re featuring as January 2024).